Writing Honestly From the Heart

 Honesty means you may have to actually work

 The morality of honesty is seriously lacking in some folks.
 It’s not okay to take others written work and claim as your own.

 The practice of using software that spins articles only leaves the thief looking foolish.
 The article is difficult to read and with what appears to be serious grammar errors.

-Justifying being a thief
+Justify being a thief?